Have you ever wondered what other families choose to memorize or how they organize their memory work?

 5. Poetry Memory Work Index by Mystie at Simply Convivial

-If you’re looking specifically for poetry to memorize, Mystie has a wonderful with links.
+If you’re looking specifically for poetry to memorize, Mystie has a wonderful memory list with links.
 It’s divided by ages so you can be certain you’re not expecting your little 1st grader to memorize a piece more appropriate for a high school teen.

 6. Memory Index by Brandy at After Thoughts

 It amazing how everyone comes up with a completely different list of ideas for memory work.
-Brandy introduces her list of memory work from her family’s Book of Memories.
+Brandy introduces her list of classical education memory work from her family’s Book of Memories.
 It’s a long list of Scripture, poetry, folk songs, and more.

 7. Introducing: Memory Work Made Easy by Candace at His Mercy Is New